frankframework/frank-manual/docs/source/gettingStarted/horizonsLarvaExercise.rst

 Here are a few hints:

 #.
-First lookup the ``XmlValidatorPipe`` in the Frank!Doc.
-What forward names does it have (you may need the Javadoc link)?
+Remember the forward names that the ``<XmlValidatorPipe>`` defines: ``success`` and ``failure``.
 #.
-Write an adapter around the ``XmlValidatorPipe``.
-It should produce a meaningful output for valid bookings, invalid bookings that are valid XML and also for non-XML input messages.
+Write a new adapter around the ``XmlValidatorPipe``.
+The adapter you already have may do the job now, but you will extend it later.
+Your new adapter should produce a meaningful output for valid bookings, invalid bookings that are valid XML and also for non-XML input messages.
 #.
 Please review section :ref:`gettingStartedLarva`.
 Write a test that reads a valid booking and checks that the same message is returned as output.
 #.
 Add additional write and read statements to do the other tests required in this exercise.
 You also need to write input files for these tests and files with expected output.